 There are multiple factors that contribute to falls in the elderly and especially seniors falling out of bed.
-But no matter what the cause or causes may be, precautions must be taken to help prevent injuries from these falls.
+But no matter what the cause or causes may be, there are precautions that can be taken to help prevent injuries from these falls.

 How To Prevent Elderly From Falling Out Of Bed

 |Bed Rails||Easy to install and use||May not be suitable for some older people with dementia / Alzheimer’s|